 - How did others react and what did you do with those reactions?

 - Would you do anything differently if faced with that same situation?

 - Under federal law, there can be no discrimination based on sex, race, color, religion, national origin, or age.
 Therefore, there are topics you should NOT ask a prospective employee because they may be discriminatroy in nature.
-Please see the guide below for specific examples.

 Evaluation & Search Criteria Matrix

 Hiring committees should invest time early in the hiring process to reach an understanding of the qualifications for the job.
 The committee works to develop the search criteria, discussing what meets or demonstrates strength for each qualification, which qualifications most strongly predict better performance and how/when to evaluate each qualification.
 Doing this before posting a position ensures the qualifications can be refined and helps mitigate structural bias.